'Providing clinicians with the requisite skills to excel in sports medicine'

 This module is designed to enhance the knowledge and competencies of students to prepare them to undertake research in Physical Activity and Public Health; Psychology and Sports Nutrition.
 It focuses on the application of advanced elements in experimental design, conducting quantitative analysis, research synthesis and the presentation of data and findings.
 It equips students to review, conduct and commission research.

 Carrying out an original, independent piece of research from the formulation of a research question through to reporting findings in accordance with the conventions of the academic area is an important part of the research training provided by Masters level study.
-This module provides students with an opportunity for students to carry out an original independent piece of research in the area of physical activity and health and present findings in the form of a journal manuscript and a conference presentation.
+This module provides students with an opportunity for students to carry out an original independent piece of research within the area of their own profession, or special interest in sports and performance, and present findings in the form of a journal manuscript and a conference presentation.

 Sports Injury Management: Maximising Clinical Effectiveness